tamarabester/Radiflow-Pizza/README.md

 Olives
 ```

-Once the input file is created and placed, simply use `docker-compose up` to run the program.

-The pizzeria will process your orders, logging the different stages in the preparation, and will eventually print the prep time for each order and for the entire batch.
+The pizzeria will process your orders, log the different preparation stages, and will eventually create a report with the prep time for each order and for the entire batch and persist said report to mongoDB.

-Additionally, the said report is persisted to MongoDB and its id is also printed at the end of the run.
+At the end of the run, the log as well as its id in the database will be printed out.

-For debugging/verification purposes, you can also run `RETRIEVAL_MODE=<report id> docker-compose up`, which will print out a report from the db, if found.
+For debugging/verification purposes, you can also run `RETRIEVAL_MODE=<report id> docker-compose up`, which will print out a report from the database, if found.